 Please note that the Overpass software uses VoIP technology, so users living in countries where VoIP is banned or restricted are generally not able to utilize the platform.

 Do contractors need to speak English?

 Yes.
-Because our clients are mostly American companies, we do require that contractors speak English.
-If you’re multilingual, that’s great; we do get periodic requests for agents who are fluent in multiple languages.
+Because our clients are mostly American companies, we do require that contractors speak fluent English.
+If you’re multilingual, that’s great; we do get requests for agents who are fluent in multiple languages.

 Do you offer entry-level jobs?

-No. Our clients are specifically looking to hire contractors with at least 2-3 years of previous experience in sales calling or appointment-setting.
+No. Our clients are specifically looking to hire contractors with at least one year of previous professional experience in outbound phone sales work.
+We only accept applicants who meet our requirements for relevant experience, and approval is at the discretion of our Talent Advocate team.

 How do I get started?

 The first step to becoming an Overpass contractor is to create a profile in our system.
 Click Become An Agent, enter your email address, then tell us about your experience and work history.
-Remember that our clients are focused on your sales expertise and phone skills, so emphasize those parts of your experience, even if those roles are not your most recent.
-Once your profile is completed, we will review it and contact you to discuss next steps.
+Remember that our clients are focused on your phone skills -- sales expertise and/or customer support -- so emphasize those parts of your work history.
+Non-phone work, such as retail jobs, should not be added to your profile.
+Once your profile is completed, it will automatically be submitted to us for review, and we'll contact you to discuss next steps.

 Work & Scheduling